morauszkia/coding-notes/dsa/time-complexity.md

 Some examples:

-- `O(1)` means, that the algorightm takes the same amount of time and/or space to run, regardless of the size of the
+- `O(1)` means, that the algorithm takes the same amount of time and/or space to run, regardless of the size of the
 - `O(log n)` shows a logarithmic relationship
 - `O(n)` shows, that the relationship is linear: an input twice the size of another makes the algorithm need twice the time to run
 - `O(n^2)` shows a squared relationship
-- `O(2^n)` shows exponential growth - the time needed to run the algorithm grows drammatically with the growth in the size of the input
+- `O(2^n)` shows exponential growth - the time needed to run the algorithm grows dramatically with the growth in the size of the input
 - `O(n!)` shows even faster factorial growth

 ![Big-O complexity comparison chart](https://miro.medium.com/v2/resize:fit:4800/format:webp/1*5ZLci3SuR0zM_QlZOADv8Q.jpeg)